hyperledger/iroha-2-docs/src/index.md

 as well as the Hyperledger Iroha section within the [Hyperledger Foundation Wiki](https://wiki.hyperledger.org/display/iroha).

-For more information on Iroha 1, check
-[Iroha 1 documentation](https://iroha.readthedocs.io/en/develop/index.html).
+For more information on Iroha 1, take a look at the [Iroha 1 documentation](https://iroha.readthedocs.io/en/develop/index.html).

 ::: tip